 Written Assignment

 The short research article assignment requires you to select and write a summary of a primary journal research article related to honeybees.
+The marks for the written assignment will be available within 3 weeks of the submission deadline, see Obtaining Grades and Feedback for more information.

 Final Exam